 How to 3D Print Text, Logos and Fine Detail

-3D Printing text is very simple when you go down to the basics of how the technology works.
-If you are using a SLA (stereolithography) then the text that’s possible to achieve will be very small, with great levels of detail.
-However with FDM (Fused Deposition Modelling) it can sometimes be a bit more tricky to get the best results.
-Within this blog post we shall be exploring how to 3D Print text, and why you get better success in some orientations than others.
+3D Print text is very simple when you understand the basics of how the the 3D printer and its technology works.
+If you are using a SLA (stereolithography) printer, it is easy and possible to achieve a small design with great levels of detail.
+However with FDM (Fused Deposition Modelling) it can sometimes be a bit more tricky to get the best results that you wish to have.

-How to Print
+How to 3D Print

 The areas responsible for how well we can print fine details will be the nozzle (F), the extruded filament (G) , and the orientation of the part on the build platform (H).